rubygems/gemstash/docs/gemstash-debugging.7.md

 at `server.log` within your base directory.
 By default, this will be at `~/.gemstash/server.log`.

 You might find it easier to view the log directly in your terminal.
-If you run Gemstash [in non-daemonized form](docs/gemstash-start.1.md#options), the log will be output directly to standard out:
+Gemstash outputs its log directly to standard out:

-    $ gemstash start --no-daemonize
+    $ gemstash start

 You can also [check the status](docs/gemstash-status.1.md) of the server: